Eating Beetroot In Pregnancy: Health Benefits & Side Effects

 Here is how eating beetroot during pregnancy might aid in the maintenance of prenatal health and the development of the baby:

-1. Birth defects: The horticulturists at the University of Wisconsin–Madison found that beets are among the foods with the highest folic acidiXB vitamin that helps the body make new cells and prevent birth defects content (5).
-Including beetroot might help in the nervous system development of babies and could minimize the risks of birth anomalies such as spina bifidaiXCondition affecting the spine that causes physical and intellectual disabilities .
+1. Birth defects: The horticulturists at the University of Wisconsin–Madison found that beets are among the foods with the highest folic acidiB vitamin that helps the body make new cells and prevent birth defects content (5).
+Including beetroot might help in the nervous system development of babies and could minimize the risks of birth anomalies such as spina bifidaiCondition affecting the spine that causes physical and intellectual disabilities .

-1. Immunity: The book Superfoods for pregnancy by Sussannah Marriott says that beetroot is known to have antioxidantiXCompounds that inhibit oxidation and delay cell damage properties that could boost the immune system.
+1. Immunity: The book Superfoods for pregnancy by Sussannah Marriott says that beetroot is known to have antioxidantiCompounds that inhibit oxidation and delay cell damage properties that could boost the immune system.
 Pregnant women require high immunity levels to steer clear of various ailments and infections.

-1. Decalcification of teethiXWeakening of tooth enamel due to loss of calcium and phosphorus as a result of acidic bacteria : Beets have a good amount of silica, which enables the body to utilize minerals such as magnesium and copper (6).
+1. Decalcification of teethiWeakening of tooth enamel due to loss of calcium and phosphorus as a result of acidic bacteria : Beets have a good amount of silica, which enables the body to utilize minerals such as magnesium and copper (6).
 Along with it, it also has calcium and magnesium, which might help pregnant women deal with the decalcification of teeth.

-1. Joint pains and swelling: Beetroot contains trace amounts of betalain, which acts as a potent anti-inflammatoryiXProperty of a drug or substance that reduces inflammation in the body agent (8).
+1. Joint pains and swelling: Beetroot contains trace amounts of betalain, which acts as a potent anti-inflammatoryiProperty of a drug or substance that reduces inflammation in the body agent (8).
 It is likely to avert pain and swelling in the joints (6).

 1. Blood purification: Beetroot has the ability to purify the blood (9), and could help prevent the risk of diseases and infections in the fetus.
 Consuming beetroot juice could boost your physical stamina and maintain blood pressure.